allegro/ralph_pricing/doc/servicesandusages.rst

 Services & Usages
 =================

-Billing model implemented in scrooge is based on services and usages.
-We can distinguish service with servis usages and base usages.
-Base usages are use to define cost of venture/service for hardware.
-Service is some kind of 'bag' for group many ventures (analogously, ventures are a bag for group many devices).
-Service usage is used to calculate how many cash each of clients (ventures used this service) should pay for use service.
+The billing model implemented in Scrooge is based on services and usages.
+We can distinguish a service with service usages and base usages.
+Base usages are used to define a cost of venture/service for hardware.
+A service is a “bag” used to group many ventures (similarly, ventures are a bag used to group many devices).
+Service usage is used to calculate how much each client (ventures that used this service) should pay for using the service.

 .. image:: images/services_and_usages.png

 Services
 ~~~~~~~~
-Venture is the base being for which we calculate costs.
+A venture is the base for calculating costs.
 Each venture contains a few devices and can use many services.
-Service is some kind of bag for group many ventures.
-For example, when we create service named Datastorage, we can include to them a ventures named datastorage_test and datastorage_production and then we have 'a bag' named Datastorage.
-Cost of ventures datastorage_test and datastorage_production is now include to total cost of service named Datastorage.
-Now we have two more ventures named webserviceA and webserviceB which use our Datastorage service (when i say 'use Datastorage' i mean they use some devices from datastorage_test and datastorage_production ventures).
+A service is a bag to group many ventures.
+For example, when we create a service called Datastorage, we can include the following ventures:
+datastorage_test and datastorage_production to create a “bag”
+called Datastorage.
+The costs of datastorage_test and datastorage_production ventures are now included in the total costs of service called Datastorage.
+Now, we have two more ventures called webserviceA and webserviceB which use our Datastorage service (when I say “use Datastorage”, I mean they use some devices from datastorage_test and datastorage_production ventures).

 .. image:: images/services.png

 Usages
 ~~~~~~
-Usages contains the most basic and lower level values as scrooge require to calculate and create report.
+Usages contain basic and low-level values required by Scrooge to calculate and create a report.

 Base usages
 -----------
-This usage give as information how mutch cost a devices.
-So as you can imagine, every device in datacenter use power and probably internet, deal place and require people to take care of it.
-Every device have the cost of buying also.
-For spread cost, each of devices must contains information about how many energy it consump and how mutch place its take and here we have our base usages.
-Base usages define how many units take each of device.
-For calculate cost for single device, for example energy cost, energy consumption units are count to one value and divide by enery cost.
-Then we have a price per one unit and when we multiply this price per number of units for single device we get price for this device.
+The usage give us information on how much a device costs.
+As you can imagine, every device in the datacenter uses power and probably internet, as well as space, and requires people to take care of it.
+Every device has also its purchase cost.
+To distribute costs, each device must contain information about the energy it consumes and space it occupies, which are its base usages defining how many units each device takes.
+To calculate the cost of a device, for example electricity cost, energy consumption units are counted to one value and divided by the electricity cost.
+Then, we have a price per one unit and when we multiply this price by the number of units for a single device we will have a price for this device.

 .. image:: images/base_usages.png

-Power Consumption
+Power consumption
-  | Collect: *Each device model contains, entered manually, informations about power consumption.
-Collect plugin collect this information every day and write it like a simple 'power consumption' abstract unit.*
+  | Collect: *Each device model contains information about power consumption entered manually.
+The collect plugin collects this information every day and saves it as a simple “power consumption” abstract unit.*
-  | Cost: *Accountants enter cost from invoice manually.*
+  | Cost: *Accountants enter invoice costs manually.*
-  | Report: *Cost of one unit is calculate from divide total usages and total cost.
-Plugin sum all usages per venture and multiply it by cost of one unit.*
+  | Report: *Cost of one unit is calculated by dividing total usages and total cost.
+The plugin sums all usages per venture and multiplies it by the cost of one unit.*
 Height of device
-  | Collect: *This base usage is collect exactly the same like power consumption.*
+  | Collect: *This base usage is collected exactly in the same way like power consumption.*
-  | Cost: *Accountants enter cost from invoice manually.*
+  | Cost: *Accountants enter invoice costs manually.*
-  | Report: *This base usage cost per venture is calculate exactly the same like power consumption.*
+  | Report: *This base usage cost per venture is calculated exactly in the same way like power consumption.*
 Network
-  | Collect: *From nfsen servers are collects usages per IP.
-From ralph is collect information about mutching IP to Venture.
-Plugin mutch IP with Venture and save useges from nfsen as venture usage.
-Unknow IPs are mutch with venture from settings.*
+  | Collect: : *Usages are collected from nfsen servers per IP.
+Information about IT matching to Venture is collected from ralph.
+The plugin matches IP with Venture and save usages from nfsen as a venture usage.
+Unknown IPs are matched with the venture from settings.*
-  | Cost: *Accountants enter cost from invoice manually.*
+  | Cost: *Accountants enter invoice costs manually.*
-  | Report: *This base usage cost per venture is calculate exactly the same like power consumption.*
+  | Report: *This base usage cost per venture is calculated exactly in the same way like power consumption.*
-Deprecation
+Depreciation
-  | Collect: *Each asset contains information about asset cost (exactly, it is device cost).
-Collect plugin collect this information like daily device imprint.*
+  | Collect: *Each asset contains information about costs (more specifically, it is a device cost).
+The collect plugin collects this information as a daily device imprint.*
-  | Cost: *Logistics enter device (asset) cost manually.*
+  | Cost: *Logistics specialists enter device (asset) cost manually.*
-  | Report: *Cost for one day is calculate from divide device total cost and deprecation days.
-Deprecation days are calculate based on deprecation rate.
-Plugin sum all costs per one day from all devices and multiply it by days number for which report is generate*
+  | Report: *The cost for one day is calculated by dividing the device total cost and depreciation days which are calculated based on depreciation rate.
+The plugin sums all the costs per one day from all the devices and multiplies it by the number of days for which the report is generated.*
-Teams work
+Teamwork
-  | Collect: *Teams based on collected data so, there is no any additional logic for it.*
+  | Collect: *Teams are based on collected data, so there is no any additional logic for it.*
   | Cost: *Accountants enter cost and teams number manually.*
-  | Report: There are 4 ways to calculate team work cost.
+  | Report: There are 4 ways to calculate teamwork costs.
   |     1.
 By time
   |     2.
 By devices and cores count
   |     3.
 By devices
   |     4.
-By Distribute cost to other teams proportional to team members count
+By cost distributed to other teams proportionally to team members count

 Service usages
 --------------

 .. image:: images/service_usages.png

-This type of usage is use to spread cost of service to ventures.
-Every day each of service is obligate to supply to the scrooge informations about how mutch of service was use by each venture.
-Befor start supply information, service and usages must be define and link together from admin panel.
-You can find more about create services and usages in how to use section.
+This type of usage is used to distribute service costs to ventures.
+Every day each service has to supply information to Scrooge on how it was used by each venture.
+Before supplying such information, service and usages must be defined together with the link from the admin panel.
+You can find more about how to create services and usages in the How to use section.

-On report, services are represent like a columns with count and cost of usages and one additional column with total cost of service.
-The most important 'to know' is the cost of servise is the same likes sum of costs ventures included to this service.
-Service is some kind of mechanizm to spread costs of few ventures to anyother ventures.
+In the report, services are represented in columns with count and usage cost and one additional column with the total cost of service.
+The most important is “to know” that the service cost is the same as the total cost of ventures included in the service.
+A service is a mechanism to distribute costs of few ventures to other ventures.

-One of big wins of scrooge is automate plugin.
-This is this what give you possibility add your service to our system without create any line of code.
-This plugin use supplied data, created and linked services and usages and return complete of biling information.
-Of course if you need represent your data in your own style you can try negotiation create dedicated plugin or do it yourself but it is not recommended.
+One of big wins of Scrooge is its automatic plugin which gives you a possibility to add your service to our system without creating any code line.
+This plugin uses data that was supplied, services and usages that were created and linked, and returns complete biling information.
+Of course, if you need to present your data in your own style, you can try to create a dedicated plugin or do it yourself, but it is not recommended.